 Working with any material they can get their hands on, Boone’s paintings, sculptures and videos explore connections between gender, discomfort, and play.
 Celebrating the glitch, the artist manipulates their digital body like clay, mirroring the metamorphic nature of being transgender.
 3D Printing has become a door for Boone to navigate the membrane between digital and physical.

 Boone grew up in Midcoast, Maine and received their Bachelor of Fine Arts in Painting from the Maine College of Art in 2016.
 They had their first solo exhibition, Gendered Fluid, at New System Exhibitions in Portland, ME in 2021.
-The artist recently moved to Buffalo, NY, and has plans to pursue a graduate degree in Toronto.
+The artist recently moved to Buffalo, NY, and has plans to pursue a graduate degree there.

 I use an interdisciplinary practice to explore queer world-building and search for where I exist outside the gender binary.
 My process fluctuates between digital and physical to create each piece.
 I can transform my shape as I please through digital production: emulating, tweaking, hitting ctrl-z.
 With 3D printing, I have explored making the utopic body limitless.
 I can squirt my creations out into the physical world.
 The result is a colorful, carnivalesque agglomeration of body and pattern; sickening but possibly arousing.
 Mix and match taken to the extreme, bodies are glitched into impossible, fleshy compositions; parts are added, duplicated, removed.